Day 15 – Tuesday, February 10, 2026

 Similar to the previous day, I had grand plans, meaning to cover lots and lots of miles.

 It took me quite a while to get ready, then I had to backtrack to Caldera.
-There I found a supermarket - pretty much the first one I had visited on this section of the trip - where I ended spending over half an hour and bought so much junk that my bags would literally overflow.
+There I found a supermarket – pretty much the first one I had visited on this section of the trip – where I ended up spending over half an hour and bought so much junk that my bags would literally overflow.

 Popular bakery